cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 nuclio       /docker-entrypoint.sh sh - ...
 Up (healthy)   80/tcp, 0.0.0.0:8070->8070/tcp,:::8070->8070/tcp
 ```

-Next step is to deploy builtin serverless functions using nuclio command
+Next step is to deploy builtin serverless functions using Nuclio command
 line tool (aka `nuctl`).
 It is assumed that you followed
 [the installation guide][cvat-auto-annotation-guide] and `nuctl`
 is already installed on your operating system.
 Run the following